react-native-webview/react-native-webview/docs/Reference.md

 > **_Note_**
 >
 > On iOS, when useWebKit=false, this prop will not work.
-> On android, You can't get the url property, meaning that `event.nativeEvent.url` will be null.

 | Type     | Required |
 | -------- | -------- |